Abeer-elghool/payment/README.md

 All the routes and methods are predefined in this package you can use them or you can define your own

-You can define your credentials by overwritting the config file if you are wish to put this package to production mood you have to set the `payment_mood` to `PRODUCTION_MOOD`
+You can define your credentials by overwritting the config file if you wish to put this package to production mood you have to set the `payment_mood` to `PRODUCTION_MOOD`
 ```php
 <?php